ProfMoo/home/infrastructure/README.md

 The Talos TF provider is relatively under-featured for upgrades.
 [Example](https://github.com/siderolabs/terraform-provider-talos/issues/140#issue-2055027252).
 So it's best to use `talosctl` and follow the more production-ready upgrade path [here](https://www.talos.dev/v1.6/talos-guides/upgrading-talos/).

+### Upgrading Talos-Controlled, Kubernetes-State-Managed Resources

+There are some Kubernetes configurations, such as the `kube-proxy` configuration, which `talosctl` manages but only touches during Kubernetes bootstraps/upgrades.
+[Here](https://github.com/siderolabs/talos/discussions/7835) is a good example.
+To update a resource whose state is entirely within Kubernetes, but the config is managed via Talos, refer to the [upgrading Kubernetes section](#upgrading-kubernetes) above

 ## TODOs

 1. Setup [Talos virtual IP](https://www.talos.dev/v1.6/talos-guides/network/vip/) correctly so that I can access the Kubernetes API from any node (not just one master node, as I have it now).